Measuring a mouthpiece

 |9||d_shank_cork||diameter of the cork part of the shank||0.1mm||M|

 All the measurements of the shank can be done with a caliper.
-The value d_shank_mid is measure to define the curve of the saxophone mouthpiece shank.
+The value d_shank_mid is measured to define the curve of the saxophone mouthpiece shank.

 Measuring table and tip